drvinceknight/Nashpy/paper.md

 however this is not practical for reproducible research.

-``Nashpy`` is a Python library with all dependencies being part of the standard scientific Python stack — NumPy and SciPy [@scipy] — thus it is portable.
+``Nashpy`` is a Python library with all dependencies being part of the standard scientific Python stack—NumPy and SciPy [@scipy]—thus it is portable.
 For example, Windows support is regularly tested through a Windows continuous integration service (Appveyor).